DevPedroHB/portfolio/README.md

 - next-seo -> Used to optimize the SEO of applications developed with the Next.js framework.
 - phosphor-react -> Library with various icon providers for react.
 - @radix-ui -> Used to provide pre-built components for React applications.
+- next-themes -> Used to implement dynamic themes in the application.

 ## 💻 Getting started